PatrickSt1991/Samsung-Jellyfin-Installer/README.md

 ### 2. Select a Release
 ![Choose the release](https://github.com/user-attachments/assets/34b0518e-11a6-49f7-8bcc-055267fa6a3d)
-Choose the desired Jellyfin release channel (e.g., Stable or Beta).
+Choose the desired Jellyfin release.

 ---